kotaRamyapriya/kotaramyapriya-ai-emergency-system/README.md

 ---

-This version:
+### ✅ Changes made
+- Removed all `yaml / Copy code` lines
-- Fixes all broken code blocks
+- Fixed broken code blocks for commands and folder structure
-- Properly formats commands, file paths, and ports
+- Removed my commentary from the README
-- Organizes content clearly with sections, bullet points, and code blocks
+- Structured sections cleanly with headings, bullets, and code blocks
-- Ready for **GitHub, recruiters, or collaborators**
+- Formatted URLs, ports, and commands with inline code for clarity

 ---

-If you want, I can **add a small screenshot/GIF section at the top** showing the system in action — it makes your README visually engaging and more professional.
+If you want, I can also **add a screenshot/GIF section at the top** showing your web UI and system output — it will make your README visually engaging and look like a polished portfolio project.

 Do you want me to add that?